openforis/sepal_ui/docs/source/tutorials/send-to-heroku.rst

 .. note::

-    This deployment can be done using the Heroku CLI but it's not installed on SEPAL so we will show to do it using the web interface
+    This deployment can be done using the Heroku CLI but it's not installed on SEPAL so we will show how to do it using the web interface

-Now that we have an working and tested application let's begin it's transformation into a working web app.
+Now that we have a working and tested application let's begin its transformation into a working web app.
+Your application repository need adjustments to be compatible with the Heroku deploying environment.

 change requirements
 *******************

-Your application repository need adjustments to be compatible with the Heroku deploying environment.

-The :code:`requirements.txt` created with the :code:`model_deploy` command is fully compatble with the current SEPAL environment.
+The :code:`requirements.txt` created with the :code:`model_deploy` command is fully compatible with the current SEPAL environment.
 It needs some adjustment to be compatible with Heroku's. remove all lines refering to GDAL and PROJ installation, as they will be handled from the web interface.
 The final file should look like the following:

 .. code-block::